alibaba/pipcook/docs/manual/intro-to-boa.md

 ## Install Python Package

-By default, Boa will install a conda virtual environment under the path of Boa package.
+By default, Boa will install a conda virtual environment under the path of the Boa package.
 To make it easier to install python libraries, you can run:

 ```sh
 $ ./node_modules/.bin/bip install <package-name>
 ```
-> `bip` is an alias of pip which points to correct Python environment.
+> `bip` is an alias of pip that points to the correct Python environment.

 ## API References